relinkd/ssi_icp_scheme/README.md

 Welcome to the documentation for the project.
 This document provides an overview of the functionality and usage instructions for managing credentials in the system.

+This project is a classic scheme based on the SSI (self-sovereign identity) methodology, implemented inside an ICP canister.
+The scheme allows a user to register on the network as an issuer, register their public key, and issue verifiable credentials from their public key to identity holders.
+The project also includes basic functions for verifiers to directly obtain the credential by ID and check the validity of the credential's timestamp.
+Thus, we implement the classic trust-triangle consisting of the three main SSI entities: issuer, identity holder, and verifier.

 ## Getting Started

 To issue your first credential, you need to first register your public key in the `issuerDB` database.
 After this step, you can call the `issueCredential` function to issue a credential to the `identityHolder`.